Andreas Stjernen

 Andreas Kolset Stjernen (born 30 July 1988) is a Norwegian retired ski jumper.
 He is the son of former ski jumper Hroar Stjernen.

 Career

 He made his debut in the Continental Cup in February 2005 in Brotterode, scoring two 49th places over two days.
 His first time among the top thirty occurred in March 2006 in Bischofshofen when he finished 28th, and his first time among the top ten occurred in March 2009 in Trondheim when he finished eighth.
 He made his World Cup debut in December 2009 in Lillehammer and collected his first World Cup points by finishing 19th.
 His personal best is 249 meters set in Vikersund on 14 February 2016.

 Stjernen won the 2017–18 FIS Ski Flying World Cup, becoming the first Norwegian to achieve this feat.

-He represented the sports club Sprova IL and Trønderhopp, and lives in Levanger.
+He represented the sports club Sprova IL and Trønderhopp, and lives in Levanger Municipality.